 Wait.
 That was the plan?
 Jump?
 I blinked and tried to make sense of our predicament.
-Not thirty feet beyond the public safety float, was Covey’s Lobster Shack balanced on six wooden pilings.
+Dead on, not thirty feet beyond the public safety float, was Covey’s Lobster Shack.
 On the waterside of Covey’s shack, was a finger pier with lobster traps neatly stacked on one end and a dingy tied on the other.
 Oh my.

 “One.”
 Mike and John crouched on the rail of the Connolly.

 At the moment we jumped, Lieutenant Benton abruptly threw the Connolly into full reverse.
 We tumbled onto the public safety float, rolling towards the opposite edge.
 Big John reached out and caught my leg.
 I felt a sudden, unwelcome tearing sensation in both shins.
 We sprung upright.
 The Connolly lurched to a full-on STOP, the back-wake surging over the float nearly knocking us over, as the boat settled in the water.